kubernetes/enhancements/keps/sig-auth/1688-dynamic-authentication-config/README.md

 1. Changing the internal behavior of the authentication modes (ex: using different fields in x509 certificates to build the `user.Info` object)
 2. Restricting the REST API to the exact structure of the CLI flags
+3. Any changes to the authentication CLI flags (deprecation, removal, etc)

 ## Proposal